farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws.md

 **Gossip peers** is a number of inbound and outbound peers that you are connected with over a given period of time.

 **Sync duration** — every couple of minutes your hub will perform a full sync with a peer.
-This metrics shows how long it took,
+This metrics shows how long it took.

-**Blocked peers** is a count of all peers who has been blocked by the network due to a bad peer reputation.
+**Blocked peers** is a count of all peers that have been blocked by the network due to a bad peer reputation.
 For now it's usually 0.

 #### Perf metrics
 ![Grafana perf metrics](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/Qmarf16LTn1j6gHbiLL9c82xpj8duvk259AFYpYnBjEfM3)
 **Merge latency** is time needed to merge a newly received message into the Hub's DB.
-Generally should be within few milisecons.
+Generally should be within few milliseconds.
 If it suddenly spikes up, it usually means that something is broken or you are running low on resources.

 **Merge queue size** is a number of messages waiting to get merged.
 Sometimes spikes on a higher load, however if it spikes too often, it may mean that something is broken.